 More ‘Stuff’ – Inclusivity

-In a previous blog post (We do ‘Other Stuff’) we mentioned one of our less known in-house services as Commercial Interior designers, see blog post 18th November 2020.
+In a previous blog post (We do ‘Other Stuff’) we mentioned one of our less-known in-house services like Commercial Interior designers, see blog post 18th November 2020.
 Richard in the office is a qualified and experienced Interior Design and whilst he can tackle any architectural challenges he does like to keep his eye on his first love.

 So, whilst blowing our own trumpet, some of you may be interested to hear that Walters Architect can now provide an Access Consultancy role via our new NRAC (National Register of Access Consultants) registered member of Staff, Lydia.